Kelvite sounding machine: Development

 In July 1857, Thomson sailed aboard as an adviser to the first transatlantic telegraph cable venture.
 On 2 August, some 1250 mi west of the shore station at Valentia Island, the cable broke and sank to the ocean bottom.
 Grapples were lowered to recover the broken end, but this was not successful.
 Thomson noted that no depth-sounding apparatus was available on the ship to assist the operation.
 During 1872, on board his own sailing yacht Lalla Rookh and the cable-laying ship CS Hooper, Thomson conducted trials of a sounding machine, with the main improvement over existing practice being the use of piano wire instead of hemp rope for the sounding line.
 In April 1874, he presented his results before the Society of Telegraph Engineers in London.
 On 1 September 1876, he was granted a patent for his "deep-sea sounding by piano-forte wire" device.
 Thomson invested in the Glasgow company White & Barr, already a supplier of scientific apparatus made to his designs, to manufacture and market the machine.
 Thomson became a director of the company, renamed Kelvin & James White Ltd., in 1900.

 In early versions of the machine, there was no dial indicating the length of wire paid out; the movement of a spring-loaded plunger (corresponding to the water pressure) in a tube mounted on the sinker left a mark that could be read when brought to the surface.
 In a refinement, which was considered to be more accurate than the dial, Thomson used a small brass pipe containing a thin, replaceable glass tube, closed at the top end, that was attached just above the sinker.
-The inside of the tube was coated with a chemical (initially ferroprussiate, later silver chromate (Note: Red silver chromate is converted to white silver chloride in contact with sea water.)) that changed colour when wet.
+The inside of the tube was coated with a chemical (initially ferroprussiate, later silver chromate (Note: Red silver chromate is converted to white silver chloride in contact with sea water, blue ferroprussiate loses its colour.)) that changed colour when wet.
 This colour-change indicated the distance to which the water had penetrated the tube.
 When the sinker was back on deck, the glass tube was removed and the position of the mark in the chemical was measured against a boxwood scale, inscribed directly in fathoms, to determine the depth.